Strumenta/SmartReader/README.md

 ### Security of Untrusted Input

 SmartReader does not perform any security check on the input.
-If you are using Smart Reader with untrusted input and you are displaying the content to the user, it is your responsibility to make sure that nothing bad happens.
+If you are using SmartReader with untrusted input and you are displaying the content to the user, it is your responsibility to make sure that nothing bad happens.

 The Readability team suggests using a sanitizer library.
 On .NET you could the [HTML Sanitizer](https://github.com/mganss/HtmlSanitizer) library.
 They also recommend using
 [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to add further defense-in-depth restrictions to what you allow the resulting content to do.